Q: What is the single most important thing an individual or couple can do to ensure they will be financially successful?

 Paraphrasing Charles Dickens from David Copperfield: Annual income $50,000, annual expenses $49,999, result happiness.
 Annual income $50,000, annual expenses $50,001, result misery.
 In the case of Dickens’ lesson, $2 is the difference between success and failure.

-Living below your means cuts through all other financial planning theory.
-If your expenses are higher than your income, no matter what that income is, you will be moving backwards financially, swimming against a crushing tide of debt and interest.
+Living below your means cuts through all other financial planning theories.
+If your expenses are higher than your income, no matter what that income is, you will be moving backward financially, swimming against a crushing tide of debt and interest.
 However, spending less than you earn, even by just a little bit, allows you the flexibility to execute on all other financial planning tools and techniques, such as building an emergency reserve, saving for a comfortable retirement, and leaving a legacy nest egg to your heirs.

 Through years of helping individuals and couples plan for their retirement, I have seen people earning $60,000 annually save over a million dollars towards this end while some making several hundred thousand dollars per year have little savings to show for their years of highly compensated toil.